 A visual guide to acceptable and unacceptable landscaping techniques around utility equipment.

-Keep proper clearance: When woody shrubs or bushes are used, place them more than 3 feet from transformer sides and more than 10 feet from door.
-Keep future growth in mind for the size of shrubs or bushes.
+When woody shrubs or bushes are used, place them more than 3 feet from transformer sides and more than 10 feet from door.
+Keep future growth in mind for shrub or bush sizes.